Jordansmall1/Heart_Disease_Risk_Analytics/README.md

 - Practice a realistic **BI workflow**: raw CSV → relational database → SQL views → Power BI report
 - Build a clean set of **business-ready metrics** (disease rate, risk breakdowns, distributions)
-- Create a dashboard that’s **presentation-ready** and easy to explain in an interview

 ---